isaacafrifa/book-me/README.md

 ### Current Status

-This project is under development construction 🚧🛠
+This project is currently under development construction 🚧🛠

-## Technologies
+## Technologies Used

 + Java Spring boot
 + Testcontainers